mpsantos7/Really-Simple-Samples-for-Msxgl/README.md

 Screen5BigTitle.c write a message with a big font in screen 5.

 The scrolls sample needs to copy  the folder content/tile to the project.

+tile_dungeon.c is more extense, however it is based on the example tdungeon.bas from the book wrote by Raul Portales with a simplified collision detection.